sysops-notes/sysops-notes.github.io/sections/s3_management.md

 * Only the bucket owner (root account) can enable/disable MFA-Delete
 * Can only enable is via the CLI (as of now)
 * Need to MFA before
-	* permanently deleting an object version
+	* Permanently deleting an object version
-	* suspend versioning
+	* Suspend versioning
 * DON'T need MFA for
-	* enabling versioning
+	* Enabling versioning
-	* listing deleted versions
+	* Listing deleted versions
 * If enabled, you can't do any permanent delete as the UI doesn't use MFA -> must do all permanent delete in the CLI

 ## Default encryption Vs Bucket policies